Instant Amazon Best Seller and Hot New Release

 “Dalit” is the name that we chose for ourselves when Brahminism declared us “untouchable.”
 Dalit means broken.
 Broken by suffering.
 Broken by caste: the world’s oldest, longest-running dominator system…yet although “Dalit” means broken, it also means resilient.

-Despite its ban more than 70 years ago, caste is thriving.
+Caste—one of the oldest systems of exclusion in the world—is thriving.
+Despite the ban on Untouchability 70 years ago, caste impacts 1.9 billion people in the world.
 Every 15 minutes, a crime is perpetrated against a Dalit person.
 The average age of death for Dalit women is just 39.
-And the wreckages of caste are replicated here in the U.S., too–erupting online with rape and death threats, showing up at work, and forcing countless Dalits to live in fear of being outed.
+And the wreckages of caste are replicated here in the U.S., too—erupting online with rape and death threats, showing up at work, and forcing countless Dalits to live in fear of being outed.

 Dalit American activist Thenmozhi Soundararajan puts forth a call to awaken and act, not just for readers in South Asia, but all around the world.
 She ties Dalit oppression to fights for liberation among Black, Indigenous, Latinx, femme, and Queer communities, examining caste from a feminist, abolitionist, and Dalit Buddhist perspective–and laying bare the grief, trauma, rage, and stolen futures enacted by Brahminical social structures on the caste-oppressed.